Local 2-separators: The uniqueness statement of the local 2-separator theorem

 \begin{proof} The proof strategy is somewhat similar to that of \myref{recur_gd0_ONESTEP}.
-Similarly as in the proof of \autoref{recur_gd0_ONESTEP}, in this proof we will distinguish between the vertices of $G$ and $G'$ by adding a dash to the vertices of the graph $G'$.
+Like in the proof of \autoref{recur_gd0_ONESTEP}, in this proof we will distinguish between the vertices of $G$ and $G'$ by adding a dash to the vertices of the graph $G'$.

 Let $e$ and $f$ be edges incident with precisely one of $b_1$ or $b_2$ that are separated by $\{b_1,b_2\}$ in $G$.